Culture, Equality, Diversity and Inclusion (CEDI) Impact Award

 Inclusive Methodology:

-• Implementation of strategies to minimize biases and ensure representativeness.
-These could include: recruitment of diverse groups of participants; collecting data on demographic variables such as ethnicity, gender identity, sexual orientation, disability, randomisation or stratification of the study population where relevant.
+• Implementation of strategies to minimise biases and ensure representativeness.
+These could include: recruitment of diverse groups of participants; collecting data on demographic variables such as ethnicity, gender identity, sexual orientation, disability; randomisation or stratification of the study population where relevant.

 • Inclusion of PPIE in research, or a co-production approach, where relevant.